-This knowledge base is for foreign suppliers, SaaS vendors and finance teams that invoice Dutch customers or work with Dutch public-sector buyers.
+This knowledge base is for Dutch SMEs, accountants, software vendors and foreign suppliers that invoice Dutch customers or work with Dutch public-sector buyers.
 The focus is deliberately Dutch-market specific: UBL files, e-invoicing, Peppol context and legislation as they matter when doing business in or with the Netherlands.

 Topics